WalletConnect/WalletConnectSwift/README.md

 You do this by registering request handlers.
 You have the flexibility to register one handler per request method, or a catch-all request handler.

 ```Swift
 server.register(handler: PersonalSignHandler(for: self, server: server, wallet: wallet))
 ```

+Handlers are asked (in order of registration) whether they can handle each request.
+First handler that returns `true` from `canHandle(request:)` method will get the `hanlde(request:)` call.
+All other handlers will be skipped.

 In the request handler, check the incoming request's method in `canHandle` implementation, and handle actual request in the `handle(request:)` implementation.